hsjoi0214/RAGbot/readme.md

 This project accompanies a long-form Medium article that explains Retrieval-Augmented Generation (RAG) in depth and walks through its implementation.
-The final solution is packaged in a user-friendly **Streamlit App**, allowing anyone to experiment with building a simple RAGbot.ves.
+The final solution is packaged in a user-friendly **Streamlit App**, allowing anyone to experiment with building a simple RAGbot.

 ---